 First in Preimplantation Genetic Diagnosis in the United States

-Led by Dr. Kangpu Xu, Cornell’s Preimplantation Genetic Diagnosis Laboratory has assisted in hundreds of CRM patients becoming parents to healthy babies following PGD/PGS—starting in 1993 with the conception of the first, healthy PGD baby in the United States.
+Led by Dr. Kangpu Xu, Cornell’s Preimplantation Genetics Laboratory has assisted in hundreds of CRM patients becoming parents to healthy babies following PGT (previously called PGD/PGS)—starting in 1993 with the conception of the first, healthy PGD baby in the United States.

 The purpose of preimplantation genetic testing is to identify specific eggs and/or embryos that are affected with certain genetic disorders.
-Preimplantation genetic testing may be used in conjunction with in vitro fertilization (IVF) and encompasses two clinical techniques: preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS).
+Preimplantation genetic testing may be used in conjunction with in vitro fertilization (IVF) and serves for three clinical indications: preimplantation genetic testing for aneuploidy (PGT-A), for monogenic (single gene) disorders (PGT-M), and for chromosomal structural rearrangements (PGT-SR, most commonly seen as balanced translocations).

 In order to perform preimplantation genetic testing, the embryo must be biopsied.
-Embryo biopsy is typically performed on day 5 or 6 of embryo development by removing a few cells from the trophectoderm with a microsurgical needle.
+Embryo biopsy is an invasive but safe procedure and is typically performed on day 5 or 6 of embryo development by removing a few cells from the trophectoderm with a microsurgical needle.
 The cells are then genetically analyzed for abnormalities.
 During the screening process, the embryo will be cryopreserved until the results are available.

 The risks and benefits of preimplantation genetic testing vary among individuals.
 Testing procedures and techniques are specific to the patient and her needs.
 Your CRM physician will work with our genetic counseling team to design the optimal treatment plan.